wp-plugins/uninstall/readme.txt

 Contributors:
 Donate link:
 Tags: Uninstall, clean
-Requires at least: 3.0.1
+Requires at least: 3.0.0
-Tested up to: 3.4
+Tested up to: 4.0.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Removes all Wordpress files and the associated database.
+Flush away Wordpress files and the associated database.

 == Description ==

+Finally you can do what you always wanted, flush out Wordpress!

 Removes all Wordpress files and the associated database.
 Useful for removing a local or remote copy without having to hazzle trough